3 - 5

 Select an image that can be digitally projected in the classroom or printed for students.
-Start by searching through images in Science Friday’s Picture of the Week series.
+Start by searching through images in Science Friday’s Sci Candy series.
 Focus on choosing an image where the highlighted subject matter ties in to your student learning objectives for the day.

 1) Teacher-led Image Presentation